igrishaev/pg2/docs/data-source.md

 (pg/query config "select 42")
 ~~~

-Under the hood, the library will open a new connection from this map, perform a
+Under the hood, the library opens a new connection from this map, perform a
 query and close the connection afterwards.
 Of course, opening a closing a
 connection on each query is much slower that reusing the same one, especially in
 a loop.
 But it gives you more freedom, and sometimes this is also fine in tests.